What Is Keyword Mapping?

 4️⃣ Define intent for each keyword cluster

-5️⃣ Check for overlap or cannibalization
+5️⃣ Check for overlap or keyword cannibalization

 Setting Up Your Keyword Map and Master SEO Strategy